-A tables group name (grpdef_group column) contains at least 1 character.
+A tables group is identified by its name.
+Thus, the name must be unique withing the database.
+A tables group name contains at least 1 character.
 It may contain spaces and/or any punctuation characters.
 But it is advisable to avoid commas, single or double quotes.